 With your chef, you'll meet our local guide and bus on the pier and travel to the Grand Socco, or central market.
 You'll pass by the famous Mendoubia Gardens near the Grand Socca square.
 In its day, this market, or souk as it is called, was the place for meeting, selling and buying in the middle of Tangier.
 Today, it is still a bustling arena of everything from fish to fresh produce to trinkets.
 Following a short orientation of the market, you will walk with your tour group to the Sidi Bouaabid' area of the Grand Socco, which is known for spices and ceramic tagines.
 Here, the chef will purchase Moroccon spices such as ras el hanout, la kama and za'atar for your afternoon class.
 There will be some free time allotted for shopping for spices and ceramic tagines, as well as other Moroccan specialties.
 In addition to shopping, you can enjoy a cup of Moroccan tea at a street side café, watching the locals 'make deals' with the vendors.
 Or, you can explore the colorful stalls of vegetables and spices with our chef and guide.

-Continuing on, you will walk to the Kasbah, the highest point in central Tangier with lovely views of the port and the ocean.
-There you will dine at the traditional Moroccan restaurant 'Detroit' with your chef and guide.
+Continuing on, you will drive to the city center via the residential district and main avenues.
+There you will dine at the traditional Moroccan restaurant ‘Dar Naji’ with your chef and guide.
 The menu will include signature dishes such a Harira soup, tagine, vegetable cous cous, bastila and Moroccan tea.
 Your chef will explain each course and help you distinguish the ingredients and cooking techniques used.

 When your lunch is concluded, you'll be transported back to the pier and after a short respite re-group with your tour for a private 60-minute cooking class on Moroccan cuisine.
 You will master the technique of tagine and leave with a recipe handout of classic Moroccan dishes you can now try at home.